 - 1. Whilst sufficient efficacy has been demonstrated to recommend approval of the active substance, tests appropriate for the product type demonstrating sufficient efficacy of the product at the minimum in-use concentration against the proposed target organisms must be provided at product authorisation stage for each relevant application.
-In this context, the dependence of the efficacy on the respective type of soiling needs to be carefully evaluated as the efficacy of glutaraldehyde is strongly influenced by soiling. - 2.
-To support the full label claim, further tests will be necessary.
-This especially refers to the label claims "virucidal", "fungicidal", "sporicidal", "mycobactericidal", and "against biofilms". - 3.
+In this context, the dependence of the efficacy on the respective type of soiling needs to be carefully evaluated as the efficacy of glutaraldehyde is strongly influenced by soiling. - To support the full label claim, further tests will be necessary.
+This especially refers to the label claims "fungicidal", "sporicidal", "mycobactericidal", "algicidal" and "against biofilms". - 3.
 Resistance to glutaraldehyde in certain mycobacteria strains has been reported in hospitals.
 Resistance development may thus be theoretically possible also in industrial applications and therefore the resistance management strategy is required for the product authorisation.
 The resistance management measures could include (but should not be restricted to) the following factors: to vary the products used, to use more than one product simultaneously, to alternate treatment regimes and to monitor occurrence of resistance. - 4.
+In some of the submitted tests for PT 11 the control without active substance did not show any growth, showed a reduction or was not tested.
+Further studies in which the control displays a clear growth during the test have to be submitted for product authorisation stage.
+Relevant tests (challenge test, field test) with focus on static action are required.

-Where relevant, use instructions that persons shall not enter treated areas after application shall be considered at product authorisation. - 5.
-Where relevant, a dietary risk assessment will need to be performed at product authorisation.
+5. Where relevant, a dietary risk assessment will need to be performed at product authorisation.